 Dry, tacky gumsDehydrationContact vet within 24 hours

-Vital 3: Hydration Status (The Scruff Test)
+Vital 3: Hydration Clues

 Dehydration in cats is both common and clinically significant — and it is one of the parameters most reliably assessable through a cat health check at home without any specialized equipment.